xrelkd/clipcat/README.md

 # if your desktop notification server supports showing a icon
 # If not provided, the value `accessories-clipboard` will be applied
 icon = "/path/to/the/icon"
-# timeout duration in milliseconds, desktop notification
+# timeout duration in milliseconds
 # This sets the time from the time the notification is displayed until it is
 # closed again by the notification server
 timeout_ms = 2000